 Common Name: Bible Hyssop

-Origanum syriacum is a Perennial up to 1.00 metres tall.
+Origanum syriacum is a perennial plant that can grow up to 1.00 metres tall.

 It has edible uses.